An isoperimetric inequality for the first Steklov-Dirichlet Laplacian eigenvalue of convex sets with a spherical hole: Introduction and main results

 When $R_1=0$, \eqref{proSD_intro} is the classical Steklov-Laplacian eigenvalue problem.
 In this case, Weinstock in \cite{W1, W2} proved an isoperimetric inequality for the first non-trivial Steklov eigenvalue in two dimensions.
-More precisely, he showed that among all simply connected sets of the plane with prescribed perimeter, the disc maximizes the first non-trivial Steklov-Laplacian eigenvalue.
-In \cite{BFNT} the authors proved that Weinstock inequality holds true in any dimension of the space, provided they restrict to the class of convex sets with fixed perimeter.
+More precisely, he showed that among all simply connected sets of the plane with prescribed perimeter, the disk maximizes the first non-trivial Steklov-Laplacian eigenvalue.
+In \cite{BFNT} the authors proved that Weinstock inequality holds true in any dimension, provided they restrict to the class of convex sets with fixed perimeter.
 In \cite{Br}, it is proved that the ball is still a maximizer for the first non-trivial Steklov eigenvalue among all bounded open sets with Lipschitz boundary of $\mathbb{R}^n$, $n\geq 2$, with fixed volume.
 Stability and instability results are also studied (for instance we refer to \cite{BDR,BN,GLPT}).

-When we consider a spherical hole with homegeneous Dirichlet boundary condition, that is $R_1>0$, the Steklov-Dirichlet eigenvalue problem for the Laplacian \eqref{proSD_intro} is substantially different.
-The study of an eigenvalue problem on sets with a spherical hole is actually a topic of interest and problem \eqref{proSD_intro} has been considered by several authors (see for instance \cite{D, Ft, HLS, HP, PPS, SV}).
-In \cite{PPS} it is proved that the first eigenvalue $\sigma_1(\Omega)$, as defined in \eqref{eigSD_intro}, is bounded from above when both the volume of $\Omega$ and the radius of the inner ball are fixed.
+When we consider a spherical hole with homoegeneous Dirichlet boundary condition, that is $R_1>0$, the Steklov-Dirichlet eigenvalue problem \eqref{proSD_intro} is substantially different.
+The study of an eigenvalue problem on sets with a spherical hole is actually a topic of interest (see \cite{BKPS, K1, PPT, PW} and the references therein).
+In particular, problem \eqref{proSD_intro} has been recently considered by several authors (see for instance \cite{D, Ft, HLS, HP, GP, PPS, VS}).
+In \cite{PPS} it is proved that the first eigenvalue $\sigma_1(\Omega)$, as defined in \eqref{eigSD_intro}, is bounded from above when both the volume of $\Omega$ and the radius of the inner ball are fixed among the class of nearly spherical sets of $\mathbb{R}^n$.
 Moreover the authors prove that the spherical shell is a local maximizer.